-A trip to Katavi National Park reveals a wilderness so untouched and remote, that it almost takes you back in time.
-As Tanzania’s third largest park, Katavi is comprised of approximately 4,471 square kilometres of everything from open grasslands and forests to floodplains and seasonal lakes.
+Katavi National Park is special for a number of reasons.
+A trip here reveals a wilderness so untouched and remote, that it almost takes you back in time.
+As the third largest of the Tanzania national parks, Katavi is comprised of approximately 4,471 square kilometres of everything from open grasslands and forests to floodplains and seasonal lakes.

 If you’re lucky enough to be one of the few hundred people who visit Katavi each year, you’re likely to encounter more wildlife than people on your trip.
 The park offers an unspoilt wildlife experience that cannot be likened to anything of its time, but rather how Africa must have existed centuries ago – before human interference.